Correlation Analysis in Pyleoclim#

 The result of these calculations is stored in a Corr object, which contains several things:

-• r (float), the correlation statistic
+• r (float), the statistic measuring association

 • p (float), the p-value, which is used to decide whether the correlation is in any way remarkable (“significant”)